outdreamer/build-a-cure-1/docs/tasks/to_do.md

             - "adjacency as a definition of relevance can be used as a way to derive paths" + "path optimization can be used to get a drug to a location in the system"
             - "isolate a pathogen cell before destroying it so it cant communicate info about what destroyed it to other pathogens to help them evolve resistance"

-      - functions to determine function system metadata:
-        - position/role in a system
-        - function to derive role (intended subset of intent stack)
-        - function type associated with its core functions (change rules, boundary rules)
-        - emergent side effects in edge cases, rule change states, & interacting with other system layers

       - function to derive core component functions for any system - then you can write functions to calculate function metadata:
         - determine equivalent functions or more optimal version of a function
         - determine function intent
         - alter core functions used to alter function intent
         - when generating solutions, change core functions to vary to describe any function set that builds any other function set in a system
           - set of binding/interaction/priority functions for element atoms

 # Conceptual